Tetrakern/fictioneer/FAQ.md

 Technically, yes.
 However, this is not recommended for several reasons.
 The theme lacks a frontend content submission system, which means you need to grant random people access to the admin panels.
 While the included role manager allows you to restrict a user’s capabilities, WordPress was never intended for unsafe authors.
 You will need to watch and moderate everyone, making this only viable for smaller communities with a trustworthy team.

 WordPress is also not a performant choice to run community sites, requiring too many server resources.
 You will need a good host or your own hardware, plus caching and technical expertise.
 This is going to be a headache.
-But some people have already done it despite all warnings.
+But some people have already done it despite all warnings and it seems to work fine.

 ### Q: Can I use special characters in names and titles?